martinsahin/Library_DEMO/README.md

 # Library Demo
-This is a coding test to assess SQL skill sets and coding style.
+This is a repo demonstrating scripts for a SQL skill set and coding style assessment.

 /*